microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ### Update llmops_config.json

+**Note:** If you decide to use [the infrastructure deployed with the deployment script of this code base](../docs/tutorial/02-Infra%20deployment.md), this file is created and populated automatically.

 Modify the configuration values in the `llmops_config.json` file available for each example based on description.

 - `ENV_NAME`:  This represents the environment type.
 (The template supports *pr* and *dev* environments.)